 All teaching assistants are required to attend teaching-assistant training before payment can be processed.
 Training sessions occur during orientation week for incoming graduate students and at least once per term for continuing students, including undergraduate students with teaching responsibilities.
-The schedule of upcoming training sessions can be obtained from the graduate office.
+Contact the Graduate Office for a schedule of training sessions.